Coronavirus Covid-19: Gorillas at risk from deadly disease

 Neighboring Rwanda also is temporarily shutting down tourism and research activities in three national parks that are home to primates such as gorillas and chimpanzees.

 Mountain gorillas are prone to some respiratory illnesses that afflict humans.
-A common cold can kill a gorilla, according to the World Wide Fund for Nature, one reason why tourists tracking gorillas are not normally permitted to get too close.
+A common cold can kill a gorilla, according to the World Wildlife Fund for Nature, one reason why tourists tracking gorillas are not normally permitted to get too close.

-Around 1,000 mountain gorillas live in protected areas in Congo, Uganda and Rwanda, for whom tourism is an important source of revenue.
+Around 1000 mountain gorillas live in protected areas in Congo, Uganda and Rwanda, where tourism is an important source of revenue.
 But Covid-19 has led to restrictive measures.

 READ MORE: